Becavalier/Eufa/README.md

 # Eufa
-A low-level high-efficient utility functions library written in webassembly.
+A high efficient utility functions library written in webassembly.

 # Use